 FG Denies Releasing Osun’s Withheld LG Funds to APC Chairmen

-The federal government on Monday denied that it has released the witheld Osun State Local Government financial allocation to chairmen and councillors of the All Progressives Congress in 2022.
+The federal government yesterday denied releasing the withheld Osun State Local Government financial allocation to chairmen and councillors of the All Progressives Congress (APC).

 The Osun State Government had dragged the CBN and AGF to court challenging the federal government’s action on the grounds that the said APC chairmen and councillors have been sacked by the Federal High Court in Osogbo, over controversies surrounding their election.